ppKrauss/JSON-RPC2-REST/JSON-RPC-REST-Specification.md

 document are to be interpreted as described in
 [RFC 2119](http://www.ietf.org/rfc/rfc2119.txt).

-Since JSON-RPC utilizes JSON, it has the same type system (see
+Since JSON-RPC-REST utilizes JSON, it has the same type system (see
 <http://www.json.org> or
 [RFC 4627](http://www.ietf.org/rfc/rfc4627.txt)).
 JSON can represent four primitive types (Strings, Numbers, Booleans, and Null) and two